Wombourne

-Wombourne is a large village and civil parish located in the district of South Staffordshire, in the county of Staffordshire, England.
-It is 4 miles (6 km) south-west of Wolverhampton and just outside the county and conurbation of the West Midlands.
+Wombourne is a major village and civil parish located in the district of South Staffordshire, in the county of Staffordshire, England.
+It is 4 miles (6 km) south-west of Wolverhampton and on the border with the West Midlands county.

-Local services are run by a parish council.
-At the 2001 census it had a population of 13,691, increasing to 14,157 at the 2011 Census.
+Wombourne has a parish council.
+At the 2001 census, it had a population of 13,691, which increased to 14,157 at the 2011 Census.

 Etymology and usage

 The Old English word burna signifies a stream, and a stream is a notable feature of the village.
 Formerly the village name was thought to mean "Womb Stream", or stream in a hollow, because this is a reasonable description of the situation.
-However, more recent scholarship explains the name as meaning a Crooked Stream, which is at least as good a description.

 Burna was one of the terms for a stream used in the earliest Anglo-Saxon place names, and the stream was presumably itself called the Wom Bourn.
 However, today it is always distinguished from the village by the name Wom Brook, from another, slightly later, Old English term for a stream: brōca.
 The Wom Brook, which has required considerable work to ameliorate its flooding, originates on Penn Common and is a tributary of the Smestow Brook, which it meets just south of Wombourne.

 The spelling "Wombourne" is now preferred for official use.
 However, the village is marked "Wombourn" on the 1775 William Yates Map of the County of Stafford and as late as the 1945–48 series Ordnance Survey maps.